misterorion/misterorion.com/content/posts/lambda-update-ami.md

 ```

 The trickiest bit I encountered coding this was getting the current launch template AMI.
-The `dictionary` response with the template information is massive, so it took some time to suss out the location of the `ImageId`.
+The `dictionary` response with the template information is convoluted, so it took some time to suss out the location of the `ImageId`.

 ## Scheduling

-We can also configure the function to run every day on a schedule using CloudWatch.
+We can configure the function to run every day on a schedule using CloudWatch.
 In the example below, the Lambda is run every day at 1 p.m.
 UTC.
 If there is a new AMI released, my launch template will be updated and I'll get an email letting me know.

 ![AWS Lambda template designer](../images/lambda-template-designer.png)

+## ToDo

+I'd like to receive an email if any part of this process fails.

 ## Conclusion

+Every day at a pre-configured time, the function checks a parameter which contains the latest-and-greatest ECS AMI ID.
+Then, the function compares this AMI ID with the AMI ID in my ASG launch template.
+If the two values are different, the function updates the launch template with the new ID.
+Then it sets the new version as the default version and deletes the `$Latest -1` version, so I can roll back if there are any breaking changes in the new AMI.
+Finally, it sends a publish event to SNS, notifying me that the AMI has been updated.

 Hopefully this function will let me just forget about updating images in my launch templates.